EDIT (03/16/2020): This group is now wide open to help bring together writers during these COVID-19 times of self-isolation…

 Like: at least one Facebook live event a week where we’ll write together, and if you can’t attend, the recordings will be posted so you can watch them, do the short exercise, and write with me.
 (Think of me as your personal writing mascot. 🙂 )

 Maybe you aren’t on Facebook (and, yes, I SO get that decision!
 I wrote about leaving Facebook not that long ago, although I’ve obviously since returned, and even – I just discovered when I looked back at the post – used this same picture, of me, hiking in Scotland as the illustration… like I said: RAMBLING!).
-If that’s the case for you, I will also be posting these videos to a private YouTube channel.
+If that’s the case for you, keep an eye on the Nourishing Roots Retreats YouTube channel which I co-run with yoga instructor, Kerry Holmes, for occasional similar writing videos.

 And now, back to the ramble….
 I look forward to connecting in this new and different way!